Traditional Medicines and OTC Products

 OTC medicinal products can be advertised directly to the general public, provided that general requirements on advertising medicinal products are met and the advertisement material mentions the warning formula specified in Chapter 4, Question 6, above.
 For certain promotional and educational materials addressed to the public, including for the information posted on internet websites, it is required to obtain the prior approval of NAMMD.

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?

 According to the Health Law, NAMMD can approve the re-classification of a medicinal product from “subject to medical prescription” to “over-the-counter”, based on a prior assessment of any new information brought to its attention by the applicant, which would prove that the product in question does not longer meet the criteria for being qualified as Rx.

-In this respect, NAMMD shall assess the criteria mentioned at Chapter 4, Section 6, above in relation to the updated situation of the concerned medicine.
+In this respect, NAMMD shall assess the criteria mentioned at Chapter 4, Question 6, above in relation to the updated situation of the concerned medicine.

 Additionally, the Health Law provides that if the classification is changed based on certain significant pre-clinical tests or clinical trials, NAMMD shall not refer to the results of such tests or trials when examining a request by another applicant or marketing authorization holder for a change of classification of the same substance, for a period of 1 (one) year after the authorization of the initial change.

 9. What are the requirements for the importation of either traditional medicines or OTC products?

 In order to import OTC and/or other medicinal products in Romania, it is necessary to obtain an import authorization from NAMMD.
 To this end, the applicant should submit an application dossier with NAMMD, containing various information on the imported medicines, the import facilities and the relevant personnel, which will be verified by NAMMD during an inspection.